Reconstruction of tensor categories of type $G_2$: Ribbon tensor categories of type

 \subsection{Tensor categories of type $G_{2,k}$}

 We will associate for each integer $k\geq -2$ and a primitive $(k+12)$-th root of unity $q^2$ fusion tensor category $\bar \U_q$.
 It can be obtained as a quotient of the category of tilting modules of the Drinfeld-Jimbo quantum group $\U_q$ for $q^2$ a primitive $(k+12)-th$ root of unity, see e.g. \cite{AP}, \cite{Sawin}.
-To label its simple objects, we define the sets $P_{+,k}$ by